How do I legally comply with homeschool laws in South Carolina?

 The records must include a plan book, diary, or other record indicating subjects taught and activities in which the student and parent-teacher engage; a portfolio of samples of the student’s academic work; and a semiannual progress report, which includes attendance records and individualized documentation of the student’s progress in each of the required academic areas.

 The format for these records is up to you, and examples can be found on the Internet or from a homeschool planning book or program.
-We do not collect these records from you; however, you must submit to RTT a 90-day progress report by January 5th of the school year, and a 180-day report by June 5th of the school year.
-High school students must also submit a copy of their working transcript and GPA by June 5th.
+Most associations do not collect these records from you; however, you may have some forms to file:

 Do I have to test my child?”

 Testing is only required by state law if you homeschool through the school board of the district in which you reside (see Section 59-65-40), although SCAIHS also has an annual testing program.
 Each third option accountability group has its own rules about standardized testing, and RTT does not require testing.
-However, if you would like to test your student, you may contact the following for information on their testing programs: Bayside School services; Bob Jones University Testing; and HSLDA members (see the HSLDA web site).
-Testing services are also available through local programs, including Excelsior, Principia, Arrows Academy and Blackwell Homeschool Testing.
+However, parents may choose when to test…and if to test.